Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach: Proof of Lower Bound for -Consistent Policies

-for $t \in \left[ \max \{C_{\ref{const:switch-l-main}} K^{\gamma }, \tau \}, (K-1)\frac{D(\pmb{\mu})}{2\epsilon_u} \right]$ , \end{enumerate} where $D(\pmb{\mu})$ is given by equation~\ref{eq:conD-main}, $\bar{\epsilon} = \frac{1}{U} \sum_{u \in [U]} \epsilon_u$, and $\tau$ and $C_{\ref{const:switch-l-main}}$ are constants that depend on $\alpha$, $\gamma$ and the policy. \end{theorem} In order to prove Theorems~\ref{thm:lb-lt-main} and \ref{thm:lb-ear-main}, we use techniques from existing work in the MAB literature along with some new lower bounding ideas specific to queueing systems.
+In order to prove Theorems~\ref{thm:lb-late-multiq} and \ref{thm:lb-early-multiq}, we use techniques from existing work in the MAB literature along with some new lower bounding ideas specific to queueing systems.
 Specifically, we use lower bounds for $\alpha$-consistent policies on the expected number of times a sub-optimal server is scheduled.
-This lower bound, shown (in Lemma~\ref{lem:banditlb}) specifically for the problem of scheduling a unique optimal matching, is similar in style to the traditional bandit lower bound by Lai et al.~\cite{lai1985asymptotically} but holds in the non-asymptotic setting.
-Also, as opposed the traditional change of measure proof technique used in \cite{lai1985asymptotically}, the proof (similar to the more recent ones \cite{bubeck2013bounded, perchet2015batched, combes2015bandits}) uses results from hypothesis testing (Lemma~\ref{lem:tsybakov}).
+This lower bound, shown (in Lemma~\ref{lem:banditlb}) specifically for the problem of scheduling a unique optimal matching, is similar in style to the traditional bandit lower bound by \cite{lai1985asymptotically} but holds in the non-asymptotic setting.
+Also, as opposed to the traditional change of measure technique used in \cite{lai1985asymptotically}, the proof technique is similar to those used in more recent papers like \cite{bubeck2013bounded, perchet2015batched, combes2015bandits} and uses results from hypothesis testing (Lemma~\ref{lem:tsybakov}).

 \begin{lemma}[\cite{tsybakov2008introduction}] Consider two probability measures $P$ and $Q$, both absolutely continuous with respect to a given measure.
 Then for any event $\mathcal{A}$ we have:

 \end{lemma}